John 3:16

 Justin Martyr:

 “We who used to value the acquisition of wealth and possessions more than anything else now bring what we have into a common fund and share it with anyone who needs it.
 We used to hate and destroy one another and refused to associate with people of another race or country.
-Now, because of Christ, we live together with such people and pray for our enemies.”
+Now, because of Christ,

 Justin Martyr: Read More »